pape1412/image_classifier/README.md

 - hardware requirements
 - ...

-Also, please note that GPU training is only available if it's supported by your system.
-For refer to this [link](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html#training-on-gpu) for more information.
+Also, please note that GPU training is only available if it's supported by your system (you can follow this [link](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html#training-on-gpu) for more information).

 ## Files
 ```